Major oil fields already in decline

 At least this is the first admission I’ve seen that governments recognize that oil is running out.
 Even if they thought they had ten more years than IEA thinks.

-Episcopal priest, Cathedral Dean, dad, astronomer, erstwhile dancer...
+Episcopal bishop, dad, astronomer, erstwhile dancer...

-1. John Sweeney says:
+1. John Sweeney says

 Well, this is from the IEA, really a group of academics.
 Traders and producers don’t begin to think this.
 If they did, they’d be out their drilling like crazy.
 Given the recent experience with natural gas drilling just in the States, there’s no way to judge how much oil is in existing fields, let alone any new fields.